 Edinburgh Picturesque Notes written by Robert Louis Stevenson (RLS) was first published in 1879 but is now out of copyright.

-Included in the text are a number of links to further information about some of the people and places mentioned.
-All the links lead to articles on Truly Edinburgh.
+Included in Stevenson’s original text are a number of links to further information (on Truly Edinburgh) about some of the people and places mentioned.

 In addition, some of the author’s very long paragraphs have been shortened, where practical, in order to make the pages more readable, particularly on a mobile device.

 Some images and sub-headings again to break up the long paragraphs, have been added.

 STEVENSON INCLUDED THIS FOOTNOTE IN RESPONSE TO THE INITIAL CRITICISM OF HIS WORK

 “These sentences have, I hear, given offence in my native town, and a proportionable pleasure to our rivals of Glasgow.
 I confess the news caused me both pain and merriment.

 May I remark, as a balm for wounded fellow-townsmen, that there is nothing deadly in my accusations?
 Small blame to them if they keep ledgers: ’tis an excellent business habit.
 Churchgoing is not, that ever I heard, a subject of reproach; decency of linen is a mark of prosperous affairs, and conscious moral rectitude one of the tokens of good living.